wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/handling-io.md

 // "Sandbox" our file system operations const wasmFs = new WasmFs();
 let wasi = new WASI({
-    // Arguments to pass to the WASM Module
+    // Arguments to pass to the Wasm Module
     // The first argument usually should be the filepath to the "executable wasi module"
     // That we want to run.
     args: [wasmFilePath],